jere67/crypto-moon/README.md

-# $MOON
+# Crypto Moon

 ![Screenshot of Website](./public/images/crypto-moon.png)

 Crypto Moon is a website that allows users to track the top 10 cryptocurrencies by market capitalization.
 It provides accurate, real-time data on coin prices, market caps, 24-hour price changes, and trading volume.
-The app was built with Express.js for the backend, Axios for making API requests to Coingecko API, EJS for templating, and SCSS for styling.
+The app was built with Express.js for the backend, Axios for making API requests to Coingecko API, EJS for templating, and SCSS for styling (inspired design).

 Live demo: [Crypto Moon Demo](https://crypto-moon-uetp.onrender.com/)